-In 2019, the Wisconsin DOJ received $1,839,118 in additional funding.
-The Wisconsin DOJ is using part of this funding to ensure adequate resources to assist local law enforcement agencies and prosecutors in pursuing investigative leads and prosecutions generated from testing previously unsubmitted sexual assault kits (SAKs).
+In FY2019, the Wisconsin DOJ received $1,839,118 in additional funding.
+The Wisconsin DOJ is using part of this funding to ensure adequate resources to assist local law enforcement agencies and prosecutors in pursuing investigative leads and prosecutions linked to testing previously unsubmitted SAKs.
 Additionally, this money will go toward supporting collaboration between sexual assault service providers and local law enforcement to notify survivors of testing results or new developments related to their case, as well as developing and implementing a SAK tracking system.

 Please direct all media inquiries to:

 To learn more about Wisconsin DOJ's progress, read the following news and events.
 Explore the materials and resources available for survivors in Wisconsin at byyoursidewi.org.

 "A Madison man was convicted in a sexual assault case last week, evidence of which the Department of Justice said was gathered through a sexual assault kit."

 "A bill that would set a deadline for the State Crime Lab to process sexual assault kits aims to timely complete the critical chain of evidence. .
 “Victims deserve the swiftest possible course of action by the state.
 This legislation is the necessary, final step to ensuring the timely processing of sexual assault kits at every point in the process, from beginning to end.”

 System to prevent rape kit backlog in Wisconsin goes live Friday